eryxcoop/cardano-zk-proof-of-innocence/research/Research and Preliminary Specification.md

     - The hash (**h(txid)**) of the transaction ID.
 - Private
     - The transaction ID (**txid**).
+    - The Merkle path (a list of hashes for each level).
+    - Optionally, a list of indices corresponding to the Merkle path, indicating whether each value is a left or right child.
+If this is not provided, it can be computed from the binary representation of the **txid**.

 Using the Merkle tree, the generated proof represents the following statement: